AstralInternet/WSA-Website-Acceleration-PHP-class/README.md

 A PHP class to easilly manage the different aspect of dealing with the WSA caching engine.

+_Note: Since the WSA update to 1.1.X, the administrator may hide the WSA caching header in the HTML page.
+Therefore, the function to verify is WSA is installed will now return an integer instead of a Boolean.
+A value of 0 for the module not being installed will be return and help keep backward compatibility.
+Added value of 1, 2 or 3 will be return depending on the information found in the page header.
+See the function detail for more information._

 ## Getting Started

 This class can be freely integrated into any PHP project.
 A Wordpress plugin currently exist for purging the WSA cache and uses this class in it's backend.